bytezera04/bytezera04/README.md

 ### About

 I'm a full-stack web developer focused on building modern and performant applications, primarily with Next.js and React.
-Experienced in working with databases, Python scripting, and backend development with C# and the .NET ecosystem.
-I have a strong foundation in low-level languages like C and C++, though my current work lately is mostly web-focused.
+Experienced in database-driven applications, API design, Python scripting, and application development with C# and .NET.
+I also bring a strong foundation in C and C++, contributing to a strong understanding of application performance and system-level concepts.

 <!-- Profile Stats -->